-Changes in registration require the approval of the adviser and must be made during the first full week of instruction in the quarter.
+Changes in registration require the approval of the departmental graduate adviser.
 A student withdrawing from college or an individual course must file an official drop voucher with the Registrar's Office.
 During the first seven weeks of any quarter, the student may withdraw from a course and receive a W. Withdrawals after this time will result in the recording of a Wf unless exception is granted by the Academic Dean.
 Credits for which Wf is received are included in calculating the grade-point average.